vladysor/SensEdu/docs/library/adc.md

 #### Parameters
 {: .no_toc}
-* `adc_settings`: ADC configuration structure
+* `adc_settings`: Pointer to the ADC configuration structure

 #### Notes
 {: .no_toc}
+* Some ADC configuration registers are shared between multiple ADC instances.
+These registers can only be modified while all related ADCs are disabled.
+* Initializes the associated DMA when using `SENSEDU_ADC_MODE_DMA_xxx` modes.
-* Initializes associated DMA and timer in `SENSEDU_ADC_DMA_CONNECT` and `SENSEDU_ADC_MODE_CONT_TIM_TRIGGERED` modes respectively.
+* Initializes the associated sampling timer when using `SENSEDU_ADC_SR_MODE_FIXED` mode.

 {: .WARNING}
-Be careful to initialize each required ADC before enabling.
-Certain configuration is shared between multiple ADCs, which could be edited only if related ADCs are disabled.
+All required ADCs must be initialized before enabling any of them.
+Enabling an ADC locks certain shared configuration fields.

 ```c
 // ERROR